wistia/wistia-open-docs/_posts/account-setup.md

 Once that is set up, the CNAME gets propagated (which can take a couple hours, so grab some coffee or a good book).
-To test if it is complete: open the *Settings* area in your *Account Dashboard*, change the "Address" to CNAME, and enter your new hostname.
+To test if it is complete: open the *Account Settings* area in your *Account Dashboard*, change the "Address" to CNAME, and enter your new hostname.

 Once you save, everything should be switched over for you, and you are now